jane-fox/portfolio/README.md

 # About

-Simple theme for my portfolio; based on _s theme.
+A custom theme for my web portfolio.
+I designered it all on my own, does that make me

 ## Using